CAReDiO: Cultural Alignment via Representativeness and Distinctiveness Guided Data Optimization: Introduction

-Our contributions are three-fold: (1) We are the first to explore \textit{representativeness} and \textit{distinctiveness} challenges in cultural alignment data.
-(2) We propose an effective data construction framework, \Method, to tackle these challenges.
-(3) We create the \Data~set using our framework and manifest the effectiveness of our method, which enables alignment with as few as 100 training samples.
+Our contributions are three-fold: (1) We are the first to investigate the \textit{representativeness} and \textit{distinctiveness} challenges in cultural alignment, motivated by culture theories.
+(2) We propose \Method, an effective data optimization framework with two novel information-theoretic objectives.
+(3) Using \Method, we create the dataset \Data~covering 15 cultures, and manifest our method can achieve better cultural alignment across LLM backbones under both multi-choice and open-ended benchmarks, showing superiority to larger-scale and even manually-curated datasets.